 Teegan Michaels sat at her usual booth by the window at the small New York City cafe, sipping black coffee.

-The bell above the front door rang louder than normal, so Teegan glanced up, watching as her best friend, Misty Stevenson-Hue barreled in.
+The bell above the front door rang louder than normal, attracting Teegan’s attention.
+She looked up and watched her best friend, Misty Stevenson-Hue barrel in.
 “Sorry I’m late.
 Major meltdown in the Hue house today.”

-Misty's chin length auburn hair frizzed about in every direction, but that was nothing new.
-Poor thing was habitually sleepless and rarely took the few seconds she did have in the morning to comb her hair.
+Misty’s frizzy, chin-length auburn hair stuck out in every direction, but that was nothing new.
+Poor thing was habitually sleep deprived and rarely took the few seconds she did have in the morning to comb her hair.

 “Are the girls okay?”
 Teegan asked with a frown.

 Misty snorted as she slid into the booth, dropping her purse and unwrapping her plaid scarf.
-"The girls?
+“The girls?
 Please.
-The meltdown came from Jim, who was afraid to be left home alone with them.”
+Jim had the meltdown—he was afraid to be left home alone with them.”

-“He called three times on my way here,” she said, pulling the extra coffee Teegan had ordered toward her like it was the Holy Grail.
-She reached for her bag, rooted inside, and pulled out a small silver container.
+“He called three times while I was on my way here,” she said, pulling the extra coffee Teegan had ordered toward her like it was the Holy Grail.
+She reached for her bag, rooted around inside, and pulled out a small silver container.
 Unscrewing the top, she poured a steady stream of amber liquid into the steaming cup.

-Teegan groaned, knowing her response would be answer enough.
+Teegan groaned, knowing that would be answer enough.

 “Nothing worked?
 Not even that website Jessica told us about?”